Evert-R/findme-eat/README.md

 ## UX
 ### For who this website is created
 - This website is created for the non-profit organisation 'Geen eieren voor je geld'.
-Wich in dutch literally means 'No eggs for your money', but is an old saying and means that you get good value for your money.
-This organisation wants to promote a vegetarian/vegan lifestyle by providing vegan-cooking workshops, and now via the development of this new web-app.
+Wich in dutch literally means 'No eggs for your money', but actually is an old saying wich means that you get good value for your money.
+This organisation wants to promote a vegetarian/vegan lifestyle by providing vegan-cooking workshops, and now via the development of this new website/web-app.

 ### At who this website is targeted
 - Vegatarians, vegans and other interested people from all over the world.

 ### What does the organisation wants to achieve with this website
 - They want to make it easy to find vegetarian/vegan restaurants wherever you are in the world, with one push of a button.
 Although there already is a very good vegetarian/vegan restaurant search website/app, wich uses its own database, they still feel this project will contribute something important.
-It may not be as precise as a well maintained database, if someone mentions the word vegetarian in the reviews it will be found, but this web-based app will allways work everywhere in the world, because it's using the google places api as an engine.
+This web-based app will allways work everywhere in the world, because it's using the google places api as an engine.

 ### User stories
 1. As a user who is visiting a new region I want to be able to search for a vegetarian restaurant with one press of a button, using a mobile device
-2. As a user who is planning to eat in another city or region I want to be able to do a search in another regon or city, using a mobile or desktop device
+2. As a user who is planning to eat in another city or region I want to be able to do a search in another region or city, using a mobile or desktop device
 3. As a user who searches for a restaurant I want to be able to set the radius of the area to search in
 4. As a user who is vegan I want to be able to search for 'vegan only' places
 5. As a user who is deciding on a restaurant I want to be able to see the price-range, ratings and wether the place is open or not straight in the search results
-6. As a user who searches locally I also want to be able to see how far away restaurant is from me in the search results.
+6. As a user who searches locally I also want to be able to see in the search results how far away a restaurant is.
 I also want to be able to see where I am on the resultsmap
 7. As a user who found a place I want to be able to request some details, like the address and website of the restaurant.
 I also want to be able to read some reviews and see some more photos of the restaurant
 8. As a user who found a place to eat I want to be able to get directions to it on a seperate map
 9. As a user who is getting directions I want to be able to choose wich method of travelling I prefer before plotting the route
-10. As a user who is travelling to the restaurant I want to be able to see where I am on the directions map, and update my location every once ion a while
+10. As a user who is travelling to the restaurant I want to be able to see where I am on the directions map, and update my location every once in a while to see if I am getting close

 ### Mock-ups